FUTURE OF ENERGY CHALLENGE

 Visit the Net Impact website to learn more about our partner, the Accelerator, and more!

 Shell partners with Net Impact to give the next generation of thinkers, inventors, and entrepreneurs the opportunity to design and innovate solutions to modern day problems related to mobility.

-For the last 3 years, Shell has partnered with Net Impact to host the Future of Energy Challenge.
+For the 4th year in a row, Shell is partnering with Net Impact to host the Future of Energy Challenge.
 Net Impact is a non-profit organization that serves innovators and entrepreneurs at both the university level and in the professional world.
 Net Impact has a passion for empowering and equipping the next generation for success in reaching their goals and changing the world.

 In the Future of Energy Challenge, Net Impact chapter members collaborate to design and innovate solutions to challenges related to mobility, energy and more.
 The finalist teams are paired with Shell mentors to develop their ideas into strong proposals.
-Then the teams are brought together to participate in a rapid accelerator to transform their proposals into market-ready solutions.
+The teams are then brought together to participate in an accelerator to further develop their proposals and help them get to “market-ready” status.
 Shell hosts this challenge to encourage and inspire the leaders of tomorrow by giving them a platform for expression, ingenuity and creativity when it comes to solving the latest challenges in energy and mobility.

 Click here to learn more about the 2020 final pitch competition.

 Click here to learn more about the Future of Energy Challenge: Mobility, Net Impact, and more!

 Click here to learn more about Electrip, the 2019 Future of Energy Challenge Winner!